rahul-il/academic-site/content/home/research_focus.md

 weight = 25  # Order that this section will appear.

 title = "My Research Focus"
-subtitle = "The Minimum Circuit Size Problem (MCSP) and Its Connections"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.